 Encouraging the silent approach is the new Reflex Mode, which grants you a couple of slow-mo seconds after you've been spotted to take out your enemy and continue your mission undetected.
 After all these years, Snake's stealth repertoire remains one of the best.

 Want more?
 Here's our Metal Gear Solid V: The Phantom Pain review.

 Mark of the Ninja

-Lighting, sound and hiding spots are crucial, as you stick to the shadows and leap between vantage points before swooping down on your prey with shurikens, blades and smoke bombs.
-It’s mechanically simple stuff, allowing you to plan out and focus purely on concise kills and swift 3-4 step combos - jump down, kill, roll through shadows, kill.
+Lighting, sound, and hiding spots are crucial, as you stick to the shadows and leap between vantage points before swooping down on your prey with shurikens, blades, and smoke bombs.
+It’s mechanically simple stuff, allowing you to plan out and focus purely on concise kills and swift 3-4 step combos – jump down, kill, roll through shadows, kill.

 Thief II: The Metal Age

-It may be old, and at points it's as creaky as the Mechanist Sentinels patrolling its later levels, but Thief 2 is a high tide mark of pure stealth that many games only dare to borrow elements from, rather than try to replicate wholesale.
+It may be old, and at points it's as creaky as the Mechanist Sentinels patrolling its later levels, but Thief II is a high tide mark of pure stealth that many games only dare to borrow elements from, rather than try to replicate wholesale.

-That's because Thief II doesn't pander to cheap thrills, slick action and bloodshed that we modern gamers crave.
+That's because Thief II doesn't pander to the cheap thrills, slick action, and bloodshed that we modern gamers crave.
 It's almost stark in its stealthiness, as you wander around the seminal, sprawling levels while staying out of sight at all costs.
 It remains one of the few games to utilise lighting as a viable stealth mechanic, and your ideal conditions are those in which you can hardly see a thing, because that means your enemies can't see you either.